All Episodes

 What's your guess as to how long Clinton's speech will go?

-Ten minutes?
+10 minutes?

-Well, President Bush didn't go much longer than that.
+Well, president Bush didn't go much longer than that.

-If uh if Clinton does less than a half hour, snurdly, I'll buy you a Sony camera.
+If uh, if Clinton does less than a half hour Snurdly, i'll buy you a SONY camera.

-For more than a decade, the youth and civics group, Rock the Vote has been the coolest kid on the political playground.
+For more than a decade, the youth and civics group ROCK THE VOTE has been the coolest kid on the political playground.

-At rock concerts on college camp eye, and with ads featuring a near naked Madonna.
+At rock concerts on college campaign and with ads featuring a near-naked Madonna, the group helped register millions of young voters.

-But as it moves into its 16th year, Rock the Vote itself is being rocked by a crisis.
+But as it moves into its 16th year, ROCK THE VOTE itself is being rocked by a crisis.

 Saddled with about $700,000 in debt, the group has cut its staff from more than 20 people in 2004 to just two people today.

-Its president who left last summer amid disagreement about the organization's direction has yet to be replaced.
+Its president, who left last summer amid disagreement about the organization's direction, has yet to be replaced, and last month ROCK THE VOTE was sued for the second time in just eight months.

-Fred Goldring, a music attorney and chairman of Rock the Vote's board, says dwindling donations are to blame.
+Fred Goldring, a music attorney and chairman of ROCK, THE Vote's board, says dwindling donations are to blame.

-Said Goldring, who presides over a board of more than 20 people, including MTV President Judy McGrath, Recording Industry Association of America General Manager Joel Flattow, and until recently, Viacom chief executive Tom Freston.
+We're like the popular kid who never gets asked out because everybody thinks he already has a date, said Goldring, who presides over a board of more than 20 people, including MTV president Judy Mcgrath, Recording Industry Association OF America general manager Joel Flattow and, until recently, Viacom chief executive Tom Freston.

-Everybody thinks this group is rich because of our enormous visibility, but lackluster fundraising is just one of Rock the Vote's problems.
+Everybody thinks this group is rich because of our enormous visibility, but lackluster fundraising is just one of ROCK THE Vote's problems.

-Rock the vote's former president says the group's priorities are too often buffeted by board members, many of them top music industry executives, who appear to care more about promoting artists than registering voters.
+The organization has typically recruited young executives who embodied its mission, but according to more than half a dozen people familiar with the situation, ROCK THE Vote's staff did not have the business acumen to manage a large nonprofit ROCK, THE Vote's former president says the group's priorities are too often buffeted by board members, many of them top music industry executives, who appear to care more about promoting artists than registering voters.

-Music's biggest stars did embrace the group, volunteering to film PSAs that aired on MTV.
+Music's biggest stars did embrace the group, volunteering to film psas that aired on MTV.

 Companies like Motorola and DKNY became sponsors.

-Rock the vote buses crossed the nation signing up voters, but it's unclear what effect they had.
+Buses crossed the nation signing up voters, but it's unclear what effect they had.

-No, it's not.
+No, it's not ROCK.

 Rock the vote.

-We are told how great Rock the Vote's doing and what great work they're doing.
+Since 1990, every election, we are told how great Rock the Vote's doing and what great work they're doing.

-It's going to come out in force, and it's going to change the direction of the country.
+It's going to come out in force and it's going to change the direction of the country.

 That's all it was.

-It was a Democrat registration program.
+It was a Democrat registration program, pure and simple.

 And it's now today another liberal organization in money trouble.